uber/piranha/README.md

 ### Gradle

-Integrate Piranha into your Java project by adding the following to your `build.gradle` file:
+To integrate Piranha into your Java project you'll need a version of the following additions to your `build.gradle` file:

 ```
 plugins {